TusharAGosavi/TagEcohub/src/pages/index.md

 heading: Sustainable Living with a Purpose
 subheading: Support eco-friendly initiatives while making mindful choices
 mainpitch:
-  title: Why EcoBrew
+  title: Why EcoHub
   description: >
-    EcoBrew is the platform for everyone who believes that sustainable living shouldn't just feel good, it should do good too.
+    EcoHub is the platform for everyone who believes that sustainable living shouldn't just feel good, it should do good too.
 We source all of our products directly from small-scale eco-friendly producers and ensure part of the profits are reinvested in their communities.
 description: >-
-  EcoBrew is the ultimate spot for eco-conscious individuals who want to learn about the origin of their products and support the communities that produce them.
+  EcoHub is the ultimate spot for eco-conscious individuals who want to learn about the origin of their products and support the communities that produce them.
   We take sustainability seriously and we’re glad to pass that knowledge to anyone.